reiddraper/data-traceability/data-traceability.markdown

 for several reasons.
 It helps us to back-out or reprocess bad data, and conversely, it allows us to reward and boost good data sources and processing techniques.
-Furthermore, local privacy laws can mandate things like audit-ability, data transfer restrictions and more (TODO: citation).
+Furthermore, local privacy laws can mandate things like auditability, data transfer restrictions and more (TODO: citation).

 ////